Modeling Fundamentals: So You Want to Issue a Cat Bond

-After the bond receives a rating, the sponsor and structuring agent embark on a "road show," during which they introduce the bond to potential investors.
+Once the marketing of the bond begins, the sponsor and structuring agent embark on a "road show," during which they introduce the bond to potential investors.
 AIR (as modeling agent) accompanies them to answer any questions that might arise concerning either the model(s) or the risk analysis performed.
 This road show typically lasts three to four days and spans the main capital market centers in North America and Europe.

-By the end of the road show, pricing is finalized and the bond is sold to qualified investors.
+Once investors have had the opportunity to review the offering and ask any questions, pricing is finalized and the bond is sold to qualified investors.
 Once the bond is in the market, investors are free to sell it to investment banks (broker-dealers), who engage in secondary trading of cat bonds.
-The ownership of the bond at any given time has no impact on the sponsor because cat bonds are fully collateralized; that is, the entire amount of promised protection has been provided up front and placed in a safe account that can only be accessed to pay losses emanating from that specific bond.
+The ownership of the bond at any given time has no impact on the sponsor because cat bonds are fully collateralized—that is, the entire amount of promised protection has been provided up front and placed in a safe account that can only be accessed to pay losses emanating from that specific bond.
 This mechanism greatly reduces the counterparty risk inherent in traditional reinsurance contracts, particularly if the bond provides protection for an extreme event.